Robert-van-Engelen/Forth500/manual.md

 internal loop counter by `step`.
 The `step` size may be negative.
 The `+LOOP` terminates if the updated counter equals or crosses the limit.

-Do-loops iterate as long as the internal counter is not equal to `limit`.
-Beware that this means that do-loops run forever when the internal counter never equals `limit`, even when the counter exceeds `limit`.

 The internal loop counter value can be used in the loop as `I`.
 Likewise, the second outer loop counter is `J` and the third outer loop counter is `K`.
 These return undefined values when not used within do-loops.